schubergphilis/mercury/README.md

 * Linux (with iproute 3+)

 # Features
-* Global Loadbalacing across multiple Datacentre or Cloud infrastructures.
+* Global Loadbalacing across multiple datacenters or Cloud infrastructures using DNS based loadbalancing
 * Does HealthChecks on local backends, and propegates their availability across other GLB instances
   * HTTP health checks (POST or GET)
   * TCP Connect checks (connects only)
   * TCP Data check (sends and/or expects data)
+  * ICMP/UDP/TCP ping checks
   * None (always online)
 * Is a functional DNS host to give GLB based replies with
   * Topology based loadbalancing, with predefined networks